EcsRx/EcsR3/docs/shared/faqs-etc.md

 Who knows, but stop for a moment and think "Do I need to use ECS for this?".

-I know this is an ECS framework, and we are talking a lot about ECS, but its not a silver bullet to solve all scenarios.
+I know this is an ECS framework, and we are talking a lot about ECS, but it's not a silver bullet to solve all scenarios.

 There is a reason why `SystemR3` exists as a layer agnostic of `EcsR3`, in some cases you just want to do things in a non ECS way and thats fine.

-For example you may end up having UI systems which do not care about your ECS world, they just want data and this can be given to them without `Systems` or `Components` etc, just give them POCOs.
+For example, you may end up having UI systems which do not care about your ECS world, they just want data and this can be given to them without `Systems` or `Components` etc, just give them POCOs.
 There is nothing to say those same POCOs can't be also housed within `components`, but ultimately you can go outside of the ECS paradigm, this is one reason why `Events` are important as they are one piece of the puzzle in helping to communicate across boundries if needed.

 > In some projects I don't even use `EcsR3`, I just use `SystemsR3` with some POCOs, although if you are new to ECS it can be a difficult thing knowing when something should/shouldn't be ECS-ified.